Snettisham Construction Adventure

 View from the homestead (toward Gilbert Bay), Ronquil and Alaskan at anchor

 The following pages tell the story of the first four years of work on my wilderness lodge in Port Snettisham (2002-2005) and includes the trip reports that I have diligently written since (2006 and on).
 I've included journal entries where they're more interesting and enlightening, but mostly I've just summarized the events in chronological order, thrown in a few photos and attempted to record some of the flavor of the adventure.
-Many of my best photos are trapped in trip reports starting in 2006 (with the advent of my digital camera) so those are worth a glance just for that.
-Among the Snettisham trip reports are reports from other adventures in Southeast Alaska including trips to my family's cabin up the Taku River, whale watching, and boating camping adventures.
+Many of my best photos are trapped in trip reports starting in 2006 (with the advent of a digital camera).
+Among the Snettisham trip reports are reports from other adventures in Southeast Alaska including trips to my family's cabin up the Taku River, fishing trips, whale watching, and boating camping adventures.
 The trip reports are organized by year.

-This site was in part constucted simply as a log to record in one place the events of the last few years and in part because I am continually intrigued by the unexpected/organic development of our lives.
+This site was in part constucted as a log and in part because I'm intrigued by how our lives develop in unexpected ways.
 I enjoy reflecting on how I've arrived at the chaotic life that I now lead in the once-mysterious world of metal roofing, spark plugs, skill saws, and boat repair.
-With all humility I can say that since this project began I've transformed from someone mortified to hold anything more powerful than a jig saw (not that I knew what a jig saw was at the time) and intimidated by hardware stores to something almost approaching the independent Alaskan woman I always admired but never dreamed I could imitate.
+Since this project began I've been transformed into someone who can build a deck or a shed with no help, trouble shoot my way out of boat problems on the fly, and develop a potable, running water system in the wilderness (things I'd never dreamed I could do until I stubbornly started this project).
 So this site is dedicated to our continuing ability to surprise ourselves, and to the people (friends and family) who helped along the way.